chisem29/StudentResearchE/README.md

 ---

-Why not dedicate some of your time to *research* in the field of **education**, exploring various *patterns*, *dependencies*, and *connections* in student life?
+Why not dedicate some of your time to *research* in the field of **education**, exploring various *patterns*, *dependencies*, and *connections* in school life?
 With a repository of open-source information and a research project at your fingertips, **StudentResearchE** makes it easier than ever to dive into this fascinating area.

 ---